fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/Map.md

 ### clearSelectedVertices()
 Clears all selected vertices.
 ### createThing(pos, type=0)
 Creates a new `Thing` at the given position.
-The position can be a `Vector2D` or an `Array` of two numbers.
+The position can be a `Vector2D`, `Vector3D`, or an `Array` of two numbers or three numbers (note that the z position only works for game configurations that support vertical pos.
 A thing type can be supplied optionally.

 ```js
 var t1 = Map.createThing(new Vector2D(32, 64));